Chair in Health Economics, School of Medicine

 He has worked with a wide range of organisations, including pharmaceutical, biotechnology, and medical device companies; government departments (including the UK Department of Health, several UK Health Authorities, the Australian Department of Health and Ageing, and PHARMAC in New Zealand), as well as non-government organisations (eg Royal National Institute for the Blind).

 Over the last few years he has authored over 100 peer-reviewed journal articles, economics discussion papers and commissioned reports.
-Professor Scuffham is also Director, Centre for Applied Health Economics (CAHE), and was also appointed the Director, Population and Social Health Research Program (PSHRP) a program within the Menzies Health Institute Queensland in 2011.
+Professor Scuffham is also Director, Centre for Applied Health Economics (CAHE), and was also appointed the Deputy Director, Menzies Health Institute Queensland in 2016.